fernandorego/feup-cpm-supermarket/README.md

     go run .
 ```

 If you plan on using the admin functionalities of the application you might also want to add admin users to add products and register purchases.
-To do so run:

-Inside the `server` folder, run:
+To do so, inside the `server` directory, run:
 ```bash
     ./add_admin.sh <nickname> <password>
 ```

 Then, fire up the Android application using your preferred method (we recommend sideloading with `Android Studio`).
 Since we did not deploy the web server in the cloud, make sure to change the server IP address in `res/values/string_config.xml` to your machine's.